cbladt/ModbusMaster/README.md

 # Thoughts / Notes / TBD
 * Add IsBusy to public interface.
+* Is it too unsafe to just expect that the data received in a strategy corresponds to the ones sent?
 * Fix all the 'tbd' added in code.

 ### Framework